mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 209 - Side Effects/readme.md

   // it modifies the global variable counter

   console.log(`Counter is now ${counter}`);
-  // it logs a message to the console.
+  // it logs a message to the console
 }
 ```